【Hiroshi Fujiwara Interview】"AI won't eliminate music" - A speaker from fragment × BE@RBRICK appears | MEDICOM TOY

 I have 100 percent trust in what MEDICOM TOY wants to do

-—The collaboration model "BE@RBRICK AUDIO Portable Bluetooth® Speaker" with fragment is about to be released.
-Do you use Bluetooth® speakers in your daily life, Hiroshi-san?
+—A collaboration model of the "BE@RBRICK AUDIO Portable Bluetooth® Speaker" with fragment is being released.
+Do you use Bluetooth® speakers regularly at home, Hiroshi-san?

 Hiroshi Fujiwara(Hereafter, HF) I'm not home much, so almost never.
-However, I've been working with BE@RBRICK since its inception, so I take the stance of "go ahead with whatever MEDICOM TOY wants to do."
-I trust they won't bring anything strange, and I have 100 percent faith in their vision.
-There aren't many companies like that.
+However, I've been involved with BE@RBRICK since its inception, so I take the stance of "go ahead with whatever MEDICOM TOY wants to do."
+I trust them 100 percent because I know they won't bring anything strange, and there aren't many companies like that.

 —BE@RBRICK is celebrating its 25th anniversary this year, and you've been collaborating since its predecessor, KUBRICK.
 That's quite a history.